FitzwilliamMuseum/fitz-unlocking-miniatures/content/markdown/blog/Cecilia-blogpost_mercury_white.md

 intro: "As part of the ongoing research project “Unlocking the English Portrait Miniature” initiated by the Fitzwilliam Museum in Cambridge..."
 ---

-## Mercury White Used as a Pigment in Portrait Miniatures by Isaac Oliver
 *Cecilia Rönnerstam, Tom Sandström, Magnus Mårtensson*